 SEARCH AND DESTROY

 After getting out of the hospital, Friday night starts out to be pretty boring.
 I sit downstairs on the couch watching TV.
 It’s too uncomfortable, feeling I’m invading Dad and Susan’s space.
 I drag myself up to my room.
-I wish I can ride my bike to Lydia’s or Scott’s but know I won’t be able to bend over the handle bars.
+I wish I could ride my bike to Lydia’s or Scott’s but know I won’t be able to bend over the handle bars.
 I call Lydia once I know she’s be back from practice.
 I now appreciate how hard it has been on her being stuck at home on restriction.
 It’s good talking with her.
 She has no idea she’s taking my boyfriend away from me.
 We’re friends who can discuss anything, except Scott.
 She has no plans, but hopes Scott will come by later.

 “How come Scott didn’t come see me in the hospital?”
 I ask her.
 “Do you think he’s mad at me?”